orbitmines/orbitmines.com/README.md

 - If you prefer discussions on **Discord**: [discord.orbitmines.com](https://discord.orbitmines.com).

-- Or if prefer smashing your keyboard till there's something interesting on the screen.
-See a first implementation of this *explorational interface*: [orbitmines.com/explorer/github.com/akissinger/chyp](https://orbitmines.com/explorer/github.com/akissinger/chyp).
+- TODO: ~~Or if prefer smashing your keyboard till there's something interesting on the screen.
+See a first implementation of this *explorational interface*: [orbitmines.com/explorer/github.com/akissinger/chyp](https://orbitmines.com/explorer/github.com/akissinger/chyp).~~

 ---